kiesun01/ticket-lifestyle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle </h1>
-Ticket lifecycle for the open-source help desk ticketing system osTicket.<br />
+This repository offers a detailed guide on the lifecycle of tickets within the osTicket help desk system.
+It encompasses the entire ticket process, from creation to resolution, which includes:<br />
 <br />
 Part 1: Ticket Creation (2 steps) <br />
 Part 2: Answering tickets and troubleshooting Permissions (8 steps)<br />